Loading Events

 Advancements in point-of-care manufacturing, regenerative medicine, hybrid manufacturing strategies – merging of AM with other modalities or materials, medical education, health monitoring, diagnostic tools, and surgical planning are enabling the broader adoption of AM within the medical industry.
 In addition, the expanded use of AM within the medical industry requires special attention in the development of new standard and regulatory protocols for imaging, inspection, qualification, and quality assurance to utilize these manufacturing methods in commercial applications.

-Industrial Sector: Space and In-Space Manufacturing
+[Industrial Sector] Space and In-Space Manufacturing

 Spaceflight is a unique industry that utilizes several forms of advanced manufacturing to its fullest potential, often resulting in geometrically complex and integrated designs that can only be fulfilled by these processes that include additive manufacturing (AM).
-Structural integrity, new materials, and novel designs are key enablers for, and by, AM; however, there is a need to revise current standards, qualifications, and certification practices before they can be fully leveraged for AM parts used in spaceflight applications.
+Structural integrity, new materials, and novel designs are key enablers for, and by, AM; however, there is a need to revise current standards, qualifications, and certification practices before they can be fully leveraged for AM parts used in spaceflight applications

 The acceleration of AI and machine learning (ML) technologies in recent years is reshaping how additive manufacturing (AM) is designed, controlled, qualified, and scaled.